Apollo co-founder Josh Harris to step down from his day-to-day role

-Apollo Global Management Inc (APO.N) said on Thursday co-founder Josh Harris has decided to step down from his day-to-day role as managing director on completion of the private-equity giant's deal with Athene Holding Ltd (ATH.N).
+(Reuters) - Apollo Global Management Inc said on Thursday co-founder Josh Harris has decided to step down from his day-to-day role as managing director on completion of the private-equity giant’s deal with Athene Holding Ltd.

 Harris will “return to his roots” as an investor and entrepreneur, Apollo said, adding that he will remain on the company’s board and its executive committee.